If you are craving the best homemade hot dog chili to top your classic chili dog, I've got the quick and easy recipe you need!

 Apple pie, baseball, Chevrolet, and chili dogs.
 It doesn't get much more Americana than this recipe.
 We've all enjoyed a deliciously messy chili dog spilling out of a soft hot dog bun growing up, but re-living the classic taste in your own kitchen is likely easier than you imagined.

 Also called hot dog sauce and used to craft the classic chili dog, hot dog chili is a cross between the flavors found in a traditional homemade chili and the texture of sloppy joes.
-This meaty chili is loaded with ground beef and seasonings, sans any chunky vegetables, and can be enjoyed on its own or to crown chili dogs.
+This meaty chili is loaded with ground beef and seasonings, sans any chunky vegetables, and can be enjoyed on its own or to crown the world's best chili dogs.

 How to Make Hot Dog Chili

-Hot dog chili is much quicker and easier to make than traditional chili recipes.
+This simple homemade hot dog chili sauce is much quicker and easier to make than traditional chili recipes.
 There aren't any vegetables to prep, which is a big time saver, and it doesn't need to simmer long.
 You only need to simmer it to thicken it slightly to your desired consistency.

-The best way to make this chili is to brown ground beef over medium-high heat in a medium pot (affiliate link), breaking it apart as it cooks.
+The best way to make this chili is to brown ground beef over medium-high heat in a medium pot, or Dutch Oven, crumbling it with a wooden spoon as it cooks.
 I prefer to use 90/10 beef so the chili isn't greasy.
-Once browned, garlic and seasonings can be added, followed by all the remaining ingredients for the sauce.
+Once browned, the garlic and seasonings can be added, followed by all the remaining ingredients for the sauce.
 Let it simmer for 15 minutes to thicken slightly then serve.

 How to Store Hot Dog Chili

-Leftovers can be stored in the refrigerator for up to a week or can be frozen instead.
-The chili thickens as it sits, so if you want to return it to its saucey state when re-served just stir a very small amount of water into it to thin it out slightly.
+Leftover chili can be stored in the refrigerator for up to a week or can be frozen instead.
+The chili thickens as it sits, so if you want to return it to its saucey state when re-served just stir in enough water to thin it out slightly.
 It won't take much.

 Toppings for Chili Dogs

 Hot dog chili is a nonnegotiable topping when crafting chili dogs, but there are additional toppings you can include as well for your hot dog bar.
 Pick and choose any of the following great options to pile on top of your hot dogs.
 You are only limited by your creativity:

 More Chili Recipes

-- Add all remaining ingredients to the pot and stir to combine.
+- Add all the rest of the ingredients to the pot and stir to combine.
 Bring to a simmer and cook for 15 minutes, or until thickened to your liking.